richarddewit/yxorp/README.md

 ## Important

-- This has only been tested on Linux
+- This has only been tested on _Linux_
+- Does not work on MacOS, because [host networking is unsupported](https://github.com/docker/for-mac/issues/2716)
 - Using `--network="host"`, the Docker container "claims" ports 80 and 443, so make sure no other application is using these ports